-Goodwill is attributed to Voltage's workforce, the future profitability of the acquired business, as well as from expected synergies arising from the complementary nature of Voltage's service offerings.
+Goodwill is attributed to PEI's and Voltage's workforces, the future profitability of the acquired businesses, as well as to expected synergies arising from the complementary nature of PEI and Voltage service offerings.
 This goodwill will not be deductible for tax purposes.

-The fair value of trade and other receivables of \$27,044 does not include any amounts for expected credit losses.
+The fair value of trade and other receivables of \$2,672 and \$27,044, respectively, for Voltage and PEI do not include any amounts for expected credit losses.